amient/affinity/README.md

 for this architecture and an example application which uses the core library.

-The following core features are already in place
+The following core features are already in place:

  - HTTP Interface is completely async done with Akka Http.
  - HTTP Handlers participate in handling the incoming HTTP Requests